Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 This medicine is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.

-FDA pregnancy category C. It is not known whether Lortab is harmful to an unborn baby, but it could cause breathing problems or addiction/withdrawal symptoms in a newborn.
+It is not known whether Lortab is harmful to an unborn baby.
+If you use narcotic medicine while you are pregnant, your baby could become dependent on the drug.
+This can cause life-threatening withdrawal symptoms in the baby after it is born.
+Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant while using Lortab.

 Acetaminophen and hydrocodone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using Lortab.